 UltraSMSScript utilizes a very light framework (CakePHP), meaning it will run fine on a Linux shared hosting account.
-However, if you plan to use the script heavily and send hundreds of bulk SMS at a time then a VPS is recommended since you have more server power, more control over timeout properties and execution times without worrying about the restrictions placed on you with a shared hosting account.
+However, if you plan to use the script heavily and have thousands of subscribers and send thousands of SMS at a time then a VPS is highly recommended since you have more server power, more control over timeout properties and execution times without worrying about the restrictions placed on you with a shared hosting account.

 LAMP(Linux,Apache,MySQL,PHP) – Almost all hosting companies already have all this installed by default.

 cURL – Most have this installed by default.

 JSON Enabled – Most have this installed by default.